Search

 The 2021 version was marred by a horrible fall where four horses didn't complete the course and their jockeys were left strewn on the track.
 Some of the horses sadly didn't make it home.

 Ka Ying Rising would then be set for global challenges after winning his first G1 in 2024.
+He was Everest bound a year later.

 Notable winners of the Longines Hong Kong Sprint include Ka Ying Rising (2024), Lucky Sweynesse (2023), Wellington (2022), Danon Smash (2020), Mr Stunning (2017/2018), Aerovelocity (2014/2016), Lord Kanaloa (2012/2013), Sacred Kingdom (2007/2009), Absolute Champion (2006), Silent Witness (2003/2004), Falvelon (2000/2001) and Fairy King Prawn (1999).